 Other Options for On the Go...

 The decision to make the bulk of our Phox water filters from glass was both a conscious decision and one that was paramount towards our overall sustainability mission statement.
 We are working towards filter jug options which are more kitchen-friendly and hope to bring you a filter which fits in your fridge in time for the warmer weather.
-But when it came to combining health, lifestyle and eco-conscience, glass really did come top of the class.
+But when it came to combining health, lifestyle and environmentally conscious, glass really did come top of the class.